LeoLi225/LDY/README.md

 ## How We Created Our Guide

 To create our guide, we used various sources of documentation and applications.
 We found inspiration for this guide through our BCIT Set Discord Server.
-Someone had created custom emoji and added Discord bots that brought great joy to the server.
+Someone had created custom emojis and added Discord bots.
+We found that these additions brought great joy to the server.

 ### Using Markdown